janko/rodauth-rails/README.md

 ## Model

-The `Rodauth::Rails::Model` mixin can be included into the account model, which defines a password attribute and associations for tables used by enabled authentication features.
+The [rodauth-model] gem provides a `Rodauth::Model` mixin that can be included into the account model, which defines a password attribute and associations for tables used by enabled authentication features.

 ```rb
 class Account < ApplicationRecord